salatmehl/Design-and-Psychology-Principles-Used-in-Marketing/README.md

 # a-design-and-psychology-principles-in-marketing-whitepaper
-This is a page with a whitepaper aimed to boost your conversion rates through design and psychology.
+This is a page with a whitepaper aimed to boost your conversion rates using design and psychology techniques.

 Hi again!